About the North Carolina Genealogical Society

-- Print out the NCGS membership form either in NCGS Membership Application (HTML) or PDF format, fill it in and return it to the address at the end of the form with your annual dues payment.
+- Print out the NCGS membership form (PDF file), fill it in, and return it to the address at the end of the form with your annual dues payment.

 All annual memberships for 2011 expired on 31 December 2011.
 In January 2012, NCGS begins a new membership system based on the date new members join the society or current members renew.
 New memberships and renewals will expire one year (12 months) from the date payment is received.

 North Carolina Genealogical Society membership dues are: